CareSet/Zermelo/README.md

 ```
 - MYSQL server, and user with CREATE TABLE permissions

-  Optionally use Laravel's Homestead VM and Vagrant to create a VM with all the correct dependencies.
+  Optionally you can use Laravel's Homestead VM and Vagrant to create a VM with all the correct dependencies.
 See [Laravel Homestead Installation](https://laravel.com/docs/5.6/homestead)

 - Installed and functioning Laravel 5.6.
 See [Laravel 5.6 Installation Instructions](https://laravel.com/docs/5.6/installation)

   A good way to start is to use composer to insure you download correct verstion:
   ```
   composer create-project laravel/laravel zermelo-demo  "5.6.*" --prefer-dist